kenchan0226/RSDLayerAttn/README.md

 # Grounding Commands for Autonomous Vehicles via Region-specific Dynamic Layer Attention

-This repository contains the source code for our paper "Grounding Commands for Autonomous Vehicles via Region-specific Dynamic Layer Attention".
+This repository contains the source code for our IROS 2022 paper "[Grounding Commands for Autonomous Vehicles via Region-specific Dynamic Layer Attention](https://arxiv.org/abs/2203.06822)".

 Our code is built on the excellent repository of [VOLTA](https://github.com/e-bug/volta).

 ## Repository Setup